Skip to Main Content

 • Ancillary

-Tuberculosis (TB) screening, diagnosis, treatment, and follow-up are covered services for Health Net Medi-Cal members.
+Tuberculosis (TB) screening, diagnosis, treatment, and follow-up are covered services for Medi-Cal members.
 Health Net and its participating providers, provide TB care and treatment in compliance with the guidelines recommended by the American Thoracic Society and the Centers for Disease Control and Prevention.

 Health Net coordinates with local health departments (LHDs) in the provision of LHD's Direct Observation Therapy (DOT) program.